 In 2017, the U.S. Naval Air Station Oceana in Norfolk, VA was found to have spilled 84,000 gallons of jet fuel into a waterway.
 Similarly, in 2019, statistics arose claiming that the Air Force contractor had been dumping industrial solvent Trichloroethylene (TCE) into the ground surrounding the Tucson International Airport for 29 years.
 It was found that over 1,350 residents suffered from cancer and other illnesses, due to these negligent actions.
 Filed claims were brought against the Air Force by many South Tucsonans, who claim to continue to suffer from the damage caused by drinking the polluted water to this day.

 I know some will read this and think I’m spouting treehugger hippie nonsense.
-But I am a man who served, and I have many friends who served as well.
+But I am a man who served, and I have many friends who also served.
 I can attest that a massive defense budget isn’t going to the bank accounts of everyday servicemembers.
 Some active-duty service members get paid so little they have to apply for public assistance.
 Almost forty thousand military veterans are without stable housing.
 This has only been made worse by the ongoing pandemic.
 War is hell, and it’s hell on the people impacted by it.
 And it’s also hell on the natural world.
 The great irony is war doesn’t keep us safe; it’s actually peace that does.
 Peace is the only way we save ourselves and our ability to live comfortably on terra firma. a.k.a earth.
 Earth is the only home we have, and we should treat it and each other much better.